 Mosquito Inspections and Surveillance

 Some mosquito species deposit their eggs into water-holding containers found around the home and the resulting adult mosquitoes bite.
-Our inspectors carefully check the yard of the individual who requested the inspection, as well as several adjacent properties, in search of any type of container that is holding water and therefore breeding mosquitoes.
+Our inspectors carefully check the yard of the individual who requested the inspection in search of any type of container that is holding water and possibly containing mosquito larvae or pupae.
 When mosquito breeding is found, the containers are emptied, removing the source of the problem.

-Insecticide may be used to treat large containers, such as swimming pools that are found to be breeding mosquitoes.
+Insecticide may be used to treat large containers, such as swimming pools that are found to be housing mosquitoes.
 Alternatively, our inspectors may release mosquito larvae-eating Gambusia fish into abandoned swimming pools or outdoor spas and hot tubs.
-Yards are sprayed using portable spray equipment to kill any adult mosquitoes found in the area.
+If adult mosquitoes are present during inspection, properties are sprayed using portable spray equipment in an attempt to kill flying adult mosquitoes.

 Our team of inspectors are equipped with technology that enables them to report their findings in real time.
-The system directly interfaces with the 311 communications system, enabling a prompt email response to the person who requested the inspection.
+The system directly interfaces with the 311 communications system, enabling a prompt email response to the individual who requested the inspection.

 Miami-Dade County Mosquito Control inspectors and contractors can be identified by the following: